Vishwaa-Idiosyncrat/Messaging-Service-IBY/README.md

     Real time message updates
     Personalised AI Powered Chatbot

+# You can use the app by clicking the following link https://messaging-service-iby.vercel.app/

 Clone this repository extract it and then open it in VS Code.
 Then open terminal in VS Code and type the following: